SkylerSG/hyphae/README.md

 # Electron App for Flashcards, Note-taking, Memorization, and Study

-# Working on specifically building a for quick, personalized learning.
+# Working on specifically building for quick, personalized learning.